hrapek/ml_ops_dog_breeds/reports/README.md

 >
 > Answer:

 We ensured the reproducibiity of our experiments by loging data to weight and biases which could later be inspected and compared to other runs.
-We save model checkpoints for each training experiment and using hydra we stored the crresponding configuration for each of the experiment.
+We save model checkpoints for each training experiment and using hydra we stored the corresponding configuration for each of the experiment.

 ### Question 14